Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 CATHAY PACIFIC

-The Hong Kong airline said it would raise fuel surcharges on all routes from March 18, citing a doubling of jet fuel prices since the start of the month.
+The Hong Kong airline said it would raise fuel surcharges on all routes from April 1, its second increase in about two weeks after a March 18 hike, and review them every two weeks.

 The carrier, which reviews fuel surcharges monthly, kept them steady last month at $72.90 for flights between Hong Kong and Europe or North America.